LiteFarmOrg/LiteFarm/.github/pull_request_template.md

 **Checklist:**

+- [ ] I have commented my code, particularly in hard-to-understand areas
+- [ ] My changes generate no new warnings
+- [ ] I have added tests that prove my fix is effective or that my feature works
+- [ ] New and existing unit tests pass locally with my changes
 - [ ] The precommit and linting ran successfully
 - [ ] I have added or updated language tags for text that's part of the UI
 - [ ] I have added "MISSING" for all new language tags to languages I don't speak